 CEPH Storage for VMware vSphere

 CEPH is a great choice for deploying large amounts of storage.
-It’s biggest drawbacks are high storage latencies and the difficulty of making it work for VMware hosts.
+It’s biggest drawback is high storage latency.

 The Advantages of CEPH.

 CEPH can be installed on any ordinary servers.
 It clusters these servers together and presents this cluster of servers as an iSCSI target.
-Clustering (of servers) is a key feature so CEPH can sustain component failures without causing a storage outage and also to scale capacity linearly by simply hot adding servers to the cluster.
+Clustering (of servers) is a key feature so CEPH can sustain component failures without causing a storage outage and also scale capacity linearly by simply hot adding servers to the cluster.
 You can build CEPH storage with off the shelf components – servers, SSDs, HDDs, NICs, essentially any commodity server or server components.
 There is no vendor lock-in for hardware.
 As a result, hardware costs are low.
 All in all, it offers better reliability and deployment flexibility at a lower cost than big brand storage appliances.

-The reason CEPH is cheap is because you can use high capacity hard drives to build your storage.
+The reason CEPH is cheap is that you can use high capacity hard drives to build your storage.
 Higher capacity HDDs though cheaper on a per GB basis are slow, and so CEPH performs poorly.
-Also CEPH has a high overhead in its replication logic, so even if you build CEPH storage with only SSDs, the storage latencies are much higher than big brand SSD arrays.
+Also, CEPH has a high overhead in its replication logic (replication is a process in CEPH where two copies of data are kept on two different physical servers, to guard against data loss in case of server failure), so even if you build CEPH storage with only SSDs, the storage latencies are much higher than big brand SSD arrays.

-Our primary differentiator from Red Hat and SUSE is when CEPH storage is connected to VMware vSphere using iSCSI, and it is to make CEPH perform at the same low latencies and high throughput for VMware VMs, as major brand all flash arrays.
+Our primary differentiator in the field of CEPH storage is when CEPH is connected to VMware vSphere using iSCSI, and it is to make CEPH perform at the same low latencies and high throughput for VMware VMs, as major brand all-flash arrays.